CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: IMPLEMENTATION AND EVALUATION

 \subsubsection{SynCAN}

-SynCAN dataset is built on actual CAN traces, emulating the characteristics of the real CAN traffic, with hundreds of advanced attack scenarios.
-It contains a total of 20 signals.
-There are 24 hours of logged data, of which 16.5 hours are for training and 7.5 hours are for testing with five types of advanced attacks, which resemble the three stealthy forms of attack models mentioned in \S\ref{sec:attack_model}.
+The SynCAN dataset is built on actual CAN traces, emulating the characteristics of the real CAN traffic, with hundreds of advanced attack scenarios.
+It contains a total of 20 signals, including physical values, counters, and flags.
+There are 24 hours of logged data, of which 16.5 hours are for training and 7.5 hours are for testing with five types of advanced attacks, which resembles the three stealthy forms of attack models mentioned in \S\ref{sec:system}-\ref{sec:attack_model}.

 The attacks in SynCAN datasets are summarized in Table~\ref{tab:syncan_attacks}.
-A \textit{flooding attack} creates delays the legitimate ECUs' transmission (similar as DoS attack) and a \emph{suppress attack} turns off the corresponding ECU of the targeted signal(s).
-Based on time-series nature of the injected data there are three types of masquerade attacks.
-Whereas a \textit{plateau attack} broadcasts the same constant value of any signal over a long period of time, the \textit{continuous attack} and \textit{playback attack} overwrites the signals with continuously changing values and previously recorded data, respectively, that shift naturally from the actual ones.
+In a \textit{flooding attack}, the attacker frequently broadcasts high-priority messages to delay the legitimate ECUs' transmission (similar as DoS attack).
+In a \emph{suppress attack}, the attacker turns off the corresponding ECU of the targeted signal(s) or prevents it from sending further messages.
+Based on the time-series nature of the injected data, there are three types of masquerade attacks.
+In a \textit{plateau attack}, the attacker broadcasts the same constant value of any signal over a long period of time.
+The impact of such an attack depends on the extent of the leap and the duration of the attack.
+In a \textit{continuous attack}, the signals are overwritten with continuously changing values that shift from the actual ones.
+Such small changes can initially look realistic and bypass IDS.
+Lastly, in a \textit{playback attack}, the attacker replays a series of previously recorded data for the targeted signal to make it more realistic.